 The Commission does not find the company's approach to be deficient.
-The evidence is clear that the company developed the representative customer using load profiles and cost-of-service data corresponding to actual residential customers taking service under Rate FD.
-The company supplemented this actual data with modeled solar production data from the NREL PVWATTS tool, a source that Complainants themselves recognize as highly reliable.
-The company also correctly limited its assessment of costs to those it would incur or not incur in connection with the provision of back-up power service.1 We also find appropriate the company's approach to evaluate the total revenues from both the supplemental rate and the associated back-up power charges to protect against the double-recovery of costs.
-In all, the Commission finds that the company did employ standard rate making techniques, and relied on both actual cost and load data, as well as reliable modeled solar production data, in its development of the Part I.B. back-up power rates.
+The evidence is clear that the company developed the representative customer profiles using the cost of service corresponding to actual residential customers taking service under Rate FD.
+The company supplemented this actual data with modeled solar production data from NREL PVWATTS, a source that Complainants themselves recognize as highly reliable.
+The company also correctly limited its assessment of costs to those it would incur or not incur in connection with the provision of back-up power service, and avoided consideration of benefits, the inclusion of which would seem at odds with our statutes.
+See Section 37-4-140(c), Code of Alabama.
+We also find appropriate the company's approach to evaluate the total revenues from both the supplemental rate and the associated back-up power charges to protect against the double-recovery of costs.
+In all, the Commission finds that the company did employ standard rate making techniques, and relied on both actual cost and load data, as well as reliable modeled solar production data, in its development of the Part I.B back-up power rates.

-Complainants criticize the company's informed judgment, knowledge and experience underlying its assessment of generator diversity, and its conclusion that only 65 percent of a generator's name plate rating should require back-up power.
+Complainants criticize the company's analysis underlying generator diversity, and its conclusion that only 65 percent of a generator's full (i.e., 100 percent) output should require back-up power.
 We find the company's conclusions here reasonable as well.
 The factors supporting this conclusion are several, and the company has elaborated on them over the course of this proceeding.
 For example, during the hearing Ms. Dean explained how the non-coincident peak of the company's residential class (the class whose cost-of-service data was used to develop the back-up power charges) drives the company's peak, at a coincidence factor well in excess of 65 percent.
 Ms. Dean also observed how the capacity factor of solar generators typically falls in the 15 to 20 percent range.
 Also before the Commission is the EPRI study, submitted by the company as part of Ms. Dean's reply testimony.
 The Complainants made no effort at hearing to discredit the empirical analysis explored in the study.
 The Complainants likewise failed to refute Ms. Dean's statements that the study validated the company's original conclusions, insofar as it showed a prevalence of variability in Alabama and the probability that such variability can and will occur simultaneously in multiple locations statewide.